MichaelTague/cs50-python/project/README.md

     payment = principal * interest / (1 - (1 + interest)**(-term))

 This can easily be algebraically rearranged for payment, principal, and term, but not interest.
-The formula cannot be solved for interest, so instead, interest is determined using the numerical technique of Newton's Method.
-The interest is guessed, then by repeatedly applying the payment formula, adjusted until the guess is more accurate.
+The formula cannot be solved for interest, so instead interest is determined using the numerical technique of Newton's Method.
+The interest is essentially guessed and then by repeatedly applying the payment formula, adjusted until the guess is more accurate.
 In typically 3-5 guesses, the interest can be determined to several digits of accuracy.

 The interest thus determined is then subject to adjustment, up or down in 0.01% per annum increments to find the optimal rate.